How To Search For Existing Patents

 When To Perform A Patent Search

+The short answer here is "As soon as possible".
 No matter how unique your invention may seem, the reality is the world is a very big place.
-There are hundreds of thousands of new patent requests being submitted every day all over the globe.
+There are thousands of new patent requests being submitted every day all over the globe.

 Patent searches should be done early on in the inventing process, even before you work to develop your idea.
 Doing so can save you time and money on an idea that has no potential to be patented as it already exists.